Temyd/Temyd-Covid-19--Dashboard-Task/README.md

 --------
 # Recommendation
 USA should take necessary steps to reduce the occurence and death rate.
-North Korea shold share tips on how they were able to keep a low occurnce rate
+North Korea should share tips on how they were able to keep a low occurnce rate